High-rank subtensors of high-rank tensors: Open problems

 \end{conjecture}

-Aside from improving our current bounds, there are two additional statements involving minors that we would expect to be true.
-The first involves obtaining a minor of bounded size with the same rank as the original tensor, and the second involves obtaining a full-rank minor (that is, of rank equal to the sizes of each of the $d$ sets) of size tending to infinity with the rank of the original tensor.
+Aside from an improvement of our current bounds to linear bounds, there are two additional statements involving subtensors that we would expect to be true.
+The first involves obtaining a subtensor of bounded size with the same rank as the original tensor, and the second involves obtaining a full-rank subtensor (that is, of rank equal to the sizes of each of the $d$ sets) of size tending to infinity with the rank of the original tensor.